Amateurs In Court

 The Radio Investigation Service

-Investigation Service is basically a bunch of Radio
+The Radio Investigation Service was basically a bunch of Radio

 amateurs being paid to "Police" the airwaves, their chosen hobby,